Network Commands Basics: Checking Connectivity with ip and ifconfig

 How do ip and ifconfig differ?

-ifconfig ships with the legacy net-tools package and is now deprecated. ip, from the newer iproute2 package, handles IP addresses, links, and routes in one tool.
+ifconfig ships with the legacy net-tools package.
+It is now deprecated, and on many new systems it is not installed at all.
+Its successor is ip, from the iproute2 package. ip handles IP addresses, links, and routes in a single tool.
 Use ip on modern systems.

 Aspect ifconfig (net-tools) ip (iproute2)